-9. Notes may be issued at any price.
-The issue price of each Tranche of Notes to be issued under the Programme will be determined by the Issuer and the relevant Dealer(s) at the time of issue in accordance with prevailing market conditions.
+10. Notes may be issued at any price.
+The issue price of each Tranche of Notes to be issued under the Programme will be determined by the relevant Issuer and the relevant Dealer(s) at the time of issue in accordance with prevailing market conditions.
 In the case of different Tranches of a Series of Notes, the purchase price may include accrued interest in respect of the period from the interest commencement date of the relevant Tranche (which may be the issue date of the first Tranche of the Series or, if interest payment dates have already passed, the most recent interest payment date in respect of the Series) to the issue date of the relevant Tranche.
 The yield of each Tranche of Notes set out in the relevant Final Terms will be calculated as of the relevant issue date on an annual or semi-annual basis using the relevant issue price.
 It is not an indication of future yield.

-Dealers Transacting with the Issuer
+Dealers Transacting with the Issuers

-10. Certain of the Dealers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform services for, the Issuer and their affiliates in the ordinary course of business.
-Certain of the Dealers and their affiliates may have positions, deal or make markets in the Notes issued under the Programme, related derivatives and reference obligations, including (but not limited to) entering into hedging strategies on behalf of the Issuer and their affiliates, investor clients, or as principal in order to manage their exposure, their general market risk, or other trading activities.
+Certain of the Dealers and their affiliates have engaged, and may in the future engage, in 11. investment banking and/or commercial banking transactions with, and may perform services for, the relevant Issuer and their affiliates in the ordinary course of business.
+Certain of the Dealers and their affiliates may have positions, deal or make markets in the Notes issued under the Programme, related derivatives and reference obligations, including (but not limited to) entering into hedging strategies on behalf of the relevant Issuer and their affiliates, investor clients, or as principal in order to manage their exposure, their general market risk, or other trading activities.
 In addition, in the ordinary course of their business activities, the Dealers and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
-Such investments and securities activities may involve securities and/or instruments of the Issuer or the Issuer's affiliates.
-Certain of the Dealers or their affiliates that have a lending relationship with the Issuer routinely hedge their credit exposure to the Issuer consistent with their customary risk management policies.
+Such investments and securities activities may involve securities and/or instruments of the relevant Issuer or the relevant Issuer's affiliates.
+Certain of the Dealers or their affiliates that have a lending relationship with the relevant Issuer routinely hedge their credit exposure to the relevant Issuer consistent with their customary risk management policies.
 Typically, such Dealers and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in securities, including potentially the Notes issued under the Programme.
 Any such positions could adversely affect future trading prices of Notes issued under the Programme.
 The Dealers and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.

-PRINCIPAL OFFICE OF THE ISSUER
+PRINCIPAL OFFICES OF THE ISSUERS

-CYBG PLC

-20 Merrion Way Leeds LS2 8NZ United Kingdom
+CYBG PLC 20 Merrion Way Leeds LS2 8NZ United Kingdom Clydesdale Bank PLC 30 St Vincent Place Glasgow G1 2HL United Kingdom